 Participants in the Zio Patch arm will be sent a barcoded Zio Patch to self-administer,29 which will be returned by post directly to the UK iRhythm office for processing before the data is sent to iRhythm's laboratories in the USA for analysis.
 A report detailing any AF episodes and burden over the duration of ECG recording will be sent by iRhythm to the Central Coordinating Office, CTSU, who will be able to link the report to the individual participant via the patch barcode.
-The study team will then provide the report to the participant's GP.
+The study team will then provide relevant information related to the presence and duration of AF to the participant's GP.
 The study team will not directly initiate treatment or act on the information from the Zio Patch data.
-Instead, an ECG report and cover letter will be sent back to the participant's GP.
+Instead, a letter detailing relevant results related to the diagnosis of AF will be sent back to the participant's GP.
 The subsequent management will be at the discretion of the GP, allowing the doctor and participant to discuss the management strategy, including anticoagulation, independently.